zulip/zulip/templates/zerver/help/create-a-stream.md

 ![Streams Modal](/static/images/help/stream-modal.png)

 Enter the title of your stream in the **Stream name** input.
-If you designate your stream as public, the **Stream name** will be displayed under the Streams on the left sidebar. **Stream name** must be unique to all other streams and have a 60-character limit.
+If you designate your stream as public, the **Stream name** will be displayed under the Streams on the left sidebar. **Stream name** must be unique to all other streams and can be no longer than 60 characters.

 You can optionally enter a brief description of your stream in **Stream description** to give other users a general idea of what's being discussed in your stream.
 The description can be seen under the stream name in the stream overview.